Management Principles and Practices

 NOTE: Due to the unavailability of the 5th edition of the required text, students enrolling in this course will be required to purchase an access code and register for an online version of the text and additional student resources.
-The access code may be purchased at: http://www.pearsoncustom.com/can/tru_management at a approximate cost of $70.00 CAD.
+The access code may be purchased at: http://www.pearsoncustom.com/can/tru_management at an approximate cost of $70.00 CAD.
 Access expires one year from the date of registration.

 A computer with Internet access is required.

 An Open Learning Faculty Member is available to assist students.
-Primary communication is through the "Mail" tool on Blackboard.
-You will receive the necessary contact information when you start your course.
+Primary communication is through the "Mail" tool in the Learning Management System.
+Students will receive the necessary contact information when starting the course.